 Step 8: If the delay spread has slightly changed due to the tap merge, adjust the final delay spread by increasing or decreasing the power of the last tap so that the delay spread is corrected.

-Step 9: Re-normalize the highest tap to 0 dB.
+Step 9: Re-normalize tap powers such that the strongest tap is at 0dB.

 B.2.1.1 Delay profiles for FR1